Thursday, May 16, 2013

 At this time, comedy on TV was in a little bit of a transitional wasteland as Frasier and Friends, the backbones of 90's comedy, had just concluded 10-year runs the past Spring and if you were female (or were unlucky enough to be romantically involved with a female who made you watch) you might also remember the Summer of 2004 as the year Sex and the City ended.

 The two most popular shows left were Will and Grace and Everybody Loves Raymond.
 In other words, a nebbish sportswriter being bossed around by his adult parents and catty gay people (in comparison to Modern Family and Glee's more well-rounded portrayals of gays on TV) were considered the two best options for entertainment.
 The next generation of shows like Entourage, Weeds and Curb Your Enthusiasm were starting to gain traction but were relegated to expensive pay-per-view channels.
-Arrested Development (aka the once and future savior of comedy television) was on but it was being aired at weird times (Friday nights) and no one was watching it.
+Arrested Development (aka the once and future savior of comedy television) was on but it was being aired at weird times (Friday nights) and it was actively being killed off by Fox.
 NBC clearly had so little optimism in the future of television that they're main push that Fall was the repackaged spin-off "Joey" and their only other show they had was a cheesy cartoon about lions called "Father of the Pride."

 The biggest thing my friends watched was The Cartoon Network's Adult Swim which showed reruns of the newly cancelled shows Family Guy and Futurama.
 The biggest announcement of the year, in fact, was that that Family Guy was about to be resurrected because of it's Adult Swim popularity.
 Thus, the biggest TV news was a show being resurrected from the dead and not anything new.